 • Application to CASA where licensing is desired

-*If you are a previous Aviation Australia student please fill out the application form and leave a comment noting this, as you may be eligible for a discount on your enrolment.
+*If you are a previous student of Aviation Australia's pre-vocational Aeroskills course then you may be eligible for a discount on your enrolment.

 |Certificate II in Aircraft Line Maintenance (A Category Licence)*